 We’ve often said that Privilege Catamarans doesn’t build boats for charter, in fact, there are many companies that specialize in catering to the charter fleet.
 But the fact that a Privilege isn’t built for charter is also what makes it an outstanding charter experience.

 How much does a Privilege 580 cost?
 That depends.
 Find out how Privilege Catamarans America equipped and priced the new 580 for the optimal liveaboard catamaran.
-Because the 580 is the most flexible yacht in the Privilege fleet, we have created two price categories – the Signature and the Circumnavigator.
+Because the 580 is the most flexible yacht in the Privilege fleet, we have created two price categories – Signature and Circumnavigator.

 From a powered furling Genoa and Park Avenue boom to shaft drive engine installation, full cockpit enclosure and more, the Privilege 510 is fully equipped and ready for circumnavigation.
 Watch the video to see what else is included in the listed price.